LogoLogo

 )

-# Attach to your person detection model
+# Attach ObjectTracker and LineCounter to the model

 When used inside a gizmo pipeline, analyzers can filter or decorate results in-flight.
 They can also accumulate state across frames for multi-frame analysis, with cleanup handled in the finalize() method.